Budkudyba/2-wing-Lobe-Pump/README.md

 # 2-wing-Lobe-Pump
-This is an experament of computationally simulating siprograph output to pump lobe design
+An experament to computationally simulate spirograph output towards a pump's lobe design

-The lobe design was constructed in a jupyter notbook The design was then edited in inkscape to remove unused shapes The output was an svg which was used to extrude and animate in fusion 360
+The lobe design was constructed in a jupyter notbook The design was then edited in inkscape to remove unused curves The output was an svg which was used to extrude and animate in fusion 360

 TODO: